SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault-with-extended-function-I/README.md

 }
 ```
 This is original source code and shows execute while(1) loop endless.\
-if defined HAVE_ERROR_LED then brink at fade mode whwn Fault occur.
+if defined HAVE_ERROR_LED then brink at fade mode when Fault occur.
 ## 3. Extention for Fault code number display
 For easy customizing, we try to display Fault code as counted blink.
 ```